fpiette/OverbyteICS/ReadMe8.txt

 .\Samples\delphi\sslinternet\SslDemos.bpg
 .\Samples\delphi\WebDemos\WebDemos.bpg

-Full details of the sample projects are shown later in this document.
+Full details of the individual sample projects are shown later in this document.

+AllDemosProject.bpg contains all 94 samples except BrowserDemo (which needs a third party component installed).
+But building all the samples at the same requires a lot of memory and was not possible until Delphi 10 Seattle and later which have improved memory management.
+Earlier versions of Delphi will compile each other project group.

 You might get some dialog box telling you that resource files are missing (they may not have been included in the zip file to save space) and are recreated by Delphi.
 It is OK.